conor-mccaffrey/pands-project2021/README.md

     21. seaborn.pydata.org. seaborn.scatterplot — seaborn 0.11.1 documentation. [online] Available at: https://seaborn.pydata.org/generated/seaborn.scatterplot.html [Accessed 26 Mar.
 2021].

     22. kaggle.com.
 How to do subplots - Iris Dataset. [online] Available at: https://www.kaggle.com/dcstang/how-to-do-subplots-iris-dataset [Accessed 26 Mar.
 2021].

+    23. Moonbooks.org.
+(2020).
+How to increase the size of axes labels on a seaborn heatmap in python ? [online] Available at: https://moonbooks.org/Articles/How-to-increase-the-size-of-axes-labels-on-a-seaborn-heatmap-in-python-/ [Accessed 26 Mar.
+2021].